OpusCapita/filemanager/README.md

 npm install --save @opuscapita/filemanager-server
 ```

-Now you have at least two variants how to use it:
+Now you have at least two ways of using it:

 * Start as application